javxks1/DataEngineering/README.md

-# Sample Sales Data ETL Pipeline
+# Sales Data ETL Pipeline

 ## Project Overview
-A simple ETL pipeline that extracts data from an sample data Excel file, transforms it using pandas, and loads it into a SQL Server Management Studio database.
+A sales data ETL pipeline that extracts data from an sample data Excel file, transforms it using pandas, and loads it into a SQL Server Management Studio database.

 ## Explanation